 Is “Conscious Uncoupling” Really a New Thing?

-SAN DIEGO, CALIFORNIA – Conscious uncoupling.
+San Diego, CA – Conscious uncoupling.
 It was the phrase published on the blog of actress Gwyneth Paltrow that has had eyes rolling and pop culture pundits buzzing since March.

 While this new age-sounding phrase isn’t a legal term, the fact that Paltrow uttered it got more than the pop culture bloggers talking about it; legitimate news organizations even tackled the story.
 So while it’s en vogue, you might be interested to know there actually is some legal precedent to the intent Paltrow and husband Chris Martin of Coldplay had in choosing this route to separation.

 And before we go any further, know this: conscious uncoupling really is a “thing,” and not some silly term Paltrow and Martin made up.
 Conscious uncoupling is a fairly new practice developed by psychotherapist and author Katherine Woodward Thomas.
-It describes a breakup characterized by good will, generosity and respect, Thomas said on the Today show in March.
+It describes a breakup characterized by goodwill, generosity and respect, Thomas said on the Today show in March.
 It is a process designed to leave both parties feeling valued and appreciated for all that was shared.
 Couples who choose this route to separation are striving to minimize the damage they do to themselves, their children and to each other.

 Here in our practice, we deal with our fair share of contentious divorces involving angry couples.
 But it isn’t always that way.

 “There always are couples who don’t hate each other, they just simply don’t wish to be together any longer and they seek a clean break that doesn’t leave either party emotionally scarred for life,” says divorce attorney John Griffith.
 “We have helped plenty of clients move through the process of legal separation and later, divorce through agreements and mediation.”